wiperi/wiperi/README.md

-- 👋 Hi, I’m @wiperi
+- 👋 Hi, I’m Tianyang Chen@wiperi
-- 👀 I’m interested in ...
+- 👀 I’m interested in basic algorithms right now.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning calculus and linear algebra.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on entry level algorithm design.
-- 📫 How to reach me ...
+- 📫 How to reach me.
+Email me with @tianyang.chen2@student.unsw.edu.au

 <!---
 wiperi/wiperi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.